strativd/nhl-playoff-pool-drafter/README.md

 There are some things you need to change including title, urls, favicons, etc.

-Find all comments with !STARTERCONF, then follow the guide.

 Don't forget to change the package name in package.json

 ### 5. Commit Message Convention